ros-tooling/cross_compile/README.md

 Copy the `install/lib` directory from the cross-compiled workspace to your target system.

-Prefer using `rsync` to copy over files since `scp` fails randomly.
-For example,

 ```
 cd ~/my_ros2_cc_ws
-scp -r install/lib user@address:~/ros2_crystal
+rsync -avz --progress install/lib user@address:~/ros2_crystal
 ```

-Note that if you place the libraries in a place different from the `usr/lib` directory, you will have to specify export their path.
+Note that if you place the libraries in a place different from the `/usr/lib` directory, you will have to specify export their path.
 For example:

     export LD_LIBRARY_PATH=~/ros2_crystal:$LD_LIBRARY_PATH